pncnmnp/LuaNLP/README.md

 { { "Lithographic", "JJ", 0.99525661280489 }, { "copies", "NNS", 0.9999999944953 }, { "and", "CC", 1.0 }, { "plaster", "NN", 0.97827922854818 }, { "casts", "NNS", 0.99998149375758 }, { "soon", "RB", 1.0 }, { "began", "VBD", 1.0 }, { "circulating", "VBG", 0.99999854714063 }, { "among", "IN", 1.0 }, { "European", "JJ", 0.99999399618361 }, { "museums", "NNS", 0.99996446558515 }, { "and", "CC", 1.0 }, { "scholars", "NNS", 0.97589828477377 }, { ".", ".", 1.0 } }
 ```

+On `conll-2000` testcases, the average perceptron-based implementation produces an accuracy of 97.33%.
+See `./pos/conll2000/README.txt` for more details.

 ### Lemmatization

 Currently, for lemmatization, a **Wordnet-based lemmatization algorithm** is supported.
 This algorithm has been ported from NLTK's `nltk.stem.WordNetLemmatizer()` (sources are [`stem/wordnet.html`]() and [`corpus/reader/wordnet.html`](https://www.nltk.org/_modules/nltk/corpus/reader/wordnet.html)).

 To import the module -